 …You can help:

-- Demand transparency from brands and retailers when you shop;
+- Demand transparency from brands and retailers (like Zero Waste Daniel offers his clients), when you shop;

 - Ask for sustainable clothes and products, the quality is better, they last longer and are less likely to end up in landfill;

 - Recycle, reuse and repurpose to conserve the energy and resources it takes to product new garments;